JackCasfren/DTT_Python/readme.md

 complement the ForPass.js project with a API that gets the values for you. this is the repository for the other project: https://github.com/JackCasfren/ForPassJS

+# This project got me far and I appreciate what it has done for me :) just got the opportunity to have a meeting on the subject.